mcwachira/mcwachira/README.md

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [mcwachira](https://mcwachira.com/)
 * ✉️  You can contact me at [mcwachira@outlook.com](mailto:mcwachira@outlook.com)
-* 🧠  I'm learning Node js
+* 🧠  I'm learning Rust and PHP at the moment
 * 🤝  I'm open to collaborating on Projects

 ### Skills